low5545/low5545.github.io/_pages/about.md

 My current research focuses on the aspect of perception, particularly vision :eyes:.
 I hope to progress towards complete scene understanding, and ultimately human-level semantic understanding of the real world :earth_asia:.

-My areas of interest include 3D computer vision, embodied AI, efficient learning and active learning.
+My areas of interest include 3D Computer Vision, Embodied AI, Sim2Real and Efficient Learning.

 {% comment %}
 My recent works are on?
 {% endcomment %}